The ‘Needs to Know’

 Public toilets: Plenty along the route in pubs, cafes etc

-Doing this walk is a bit like coming home for me as Lincoln is the place of my birth many years ago & still holds a strong pull in my heart.
-As well as being one of the smallest cities in the UK, it’s also one of the most beautiful & walkable.
+Doing this walk is a bit like coming home for us as Lincoln is the place of our birth many years ago & still holds a strong pull in my heart.
+As well as being one of the smallest cities in the UK, it’s also one of the most beautiful & walkable

 2. Continue with the river on your left.
 Here’s the view along the river towards ‘The Glory Hole’…

 …the structure is called Empowerment.
-Designed by the artist Stephen Broadbent, sponsored by Alstom Power (now Siemens), and completed in 2002, the sculpture spans the river in Lincoln’s City Square.
+Designed by the artist Stephen Broadbent, sponsored by Alstom Power (now Siemens), & completed in 2002, the sculpture spans the river in Lincoln’s City Square.
 It takes the form of two aluminium & steel human figures reaching to each other across the water.
-The design is intended to echo the shape of turbine blades, in recognition of Lincoln’s industrial heritage.
+The design is intended to echo the shape of turbine blades, in recognition of Lincoln’s industrial heritage

 If you fancy an early stop then we can recommend Stokes Cafe on the High Bridge.
 A real ‘higgledy, piggledy’ coffee shop – pick up some of their blend to take home with you!

-6. Ok, let’s now turn right & head towards another famous Lincoln landmark…the Stonebow which is now part of the Guildhall.
+6. Turn right & head towards another famous Lincoln landmark…the Stonebow which is now part of the Guildhall

-The Guildhall has been used since 1520, occupying the whole second floor of the Stonebow, and still plays host to Full Council meetings and City Council events.
-It houses numerous pieces of regalia, including the sword of Richard II & the Mayor’s Chains of Office and Mayor’s posy ring.
+The Guildhall has been used since 1520, occupying the whole second floor of the Stonebow, & still plays host to Full Council meetings & City Council events.
+It houses numerous pieces of regalia, including the sword of Richard II & the Mayor’s Chains of Office and Mayor’s posy ring

 7. Cross over the road & now we start to climb, but gently at first…

-…on the right up here is another Lincoln institution &, as a child, a place where I would spend hours on each visit.
+…on the right up here’s another Lincoln institution &, as a child, a place where we would spend hours on each visit.
 Ruddocks.
+Sadly it’s now closed

-There’s also plenty of new street cafes up here such as Carluccios
+There’s also plenty of new street cafes such as Carluccios

 8. At the top the High Street divides into a fork & we need to take the right hand path.
-At this point in the past there used to be the most amazing vinyl record shop where many a happy hour was spent, but it’s sadly no longer there.
+At this point in the past there used to be the most amazing vinyl record shop where many a happy hour was spent, but also it’s sadly no longer there

 The view soon gives us our first sight of Lincoln’s jewel…its cathedral